tommedema/node-tasker/README.md

     }

 You must call checkNext when your task has initialized.
-This ensures that your system's resource usage is inspected while your task has been setup (eg. increase of RAM by spawning a child process).
+This ensures that your system's resource usage is inspected after your task has been setup (eg. increase of RAM after spawning a child process).

 You must call onDone when the task has ended.
 A task has ended when it succeeded or failed.